 Wooden signs are a great way to improve a home.
 Family names, favorite teams, or vintage advertising signs are all meaningful additions to your décor.
 Wooden signs inside the house can add a rustic touch, communicate a message or complete a collection.
 Hanging wooden signs is a simple do-it-yourself project that almost anyone can tackle.
-You'll need a few simple tools and hardware, such as a hammer, drill, nails, screws and picture-hanging brackets.
+You'll need a few simple tools and hardware, such as a hammer, drill, nails, screws, and picture-hanging brackets.

-Sign Installation on Drywall
+How To Hang a Wooden Sign on Drywall

 Hang lightweight signs on a nail or screw using picture-hanging hardware.
 Purchase picture-hanging hardware at your local hardware store or online.